Nazek-Altayeb/kush_magazine/README.md

 Bugs are found continuously, here are the [known bugs](FIXED-BUGS.md) sofar .

 # Un-fixed Bug
-- Bug: p element showen when editing the article for update, although the attribute 'safe' is used in order to prevent this.
+- Bug: p element shown when editing the article for update, although the attribute 'safe' is used in order to prevent this.

 # Validation